CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_privilege.html.markdown

 To access the ith object of the results obtained, use `data.intersight_iam_privilege.<custom_name>.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
+* `condition`:(string) The condition expression or criteria that determines when this conditional privilege can grant access to update the specified attribute names.
 * `create_time`:(string) The time when this managed object was created.
+* `description`:(string) Informative description about each privilege.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.
 * `hostname_prefix`:(string) The hostname prefix of the resource corresponding to this privilege.
 For example \\'sentry\\' in https://sentry.intersight.com .
+* `is_conditional_privilege`:(bool) Flag that indicates whether this privilege is conditional.
 * `method`:(string) The API method on the rest resource corresponding to privilege.
 For example READ, CREATE, UPDATE etc.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.